 In keeping with the garden suburb tradition, landscape character and green open spaces will be the key defining feature of Ipswich Garden Suburb.
-The Council will require applicants to demonstrate high standards for the design, specification and maintenance of all landscape elements in order to secure an appropriate quality over the short, medium and long term life of the development.
+The Council will require applicants to demonstrate high standards for the design, specification and maintenance of all landscape elements in order to secure an appropriate quality over the short, medium and long term life of the development which accords with planning policy and the Council's Open Space and Biodiversity Policy.
 Landscape strategies and landscape design codes will be expected to accompany any outline planning application(s).
 This will apply to all landscape areas including the public realm within the built up areas.